hamlet-io/docs/docs/how-to/define/accessing-components.md

 ---
-sidebar_label: Access Other Components
+sidebar_label: Access other components
-title: Accessing Other Components
+title: Accessing other components
 ---

 hamlet works on the concept of a solution, a collection of components which work together to deliver your application.
-For the components to work together they need to know each other exist, how to connect to them and have the appropriate permissions to access the component. hamlet uses Links as the standard approach to providing access between components in a solution.
+For the components to work together they need to know each other exists, how to connect to them and they need to have the appropriate permissions to access the component. hamlet uses links as the standard approach to providing access between components in a solution.

-In this guide we will cover the link between a standard client and database connection using the lambda and globaldb component on AWS.
+In this guide we will cover the link between a standard client and database connection using the Lambda and globaldb component on AWS.

-For this how-to we will be using the following solution
+For this how-to we will be using the following solution:

 ```json
 {